An easy peasy, stress free version of Classic Roast Chicken and Homemade Gravy that anyone can make…and only 10 minutes hands on time!

 - When the time is up, check the chicken is cooked (see note) and put it on a board or a plate (I use a clean roasting tin to collect the juices) to rest for 15 minutes before carving.

 - Try to scoop out as much fat as possible from the roasting try so you are just left with the lovely chicken juices.
 (You could drizzle a few spoonfuls of the chicken fat on the roast potatoes for extra chickeny flavour, or just save it for another day.)

 - Put the roasting pan on the hob and sprinkle over the flour.
 Stir constantly, scraping the bits off the bottom of the pan.
-When the juices are bubbling and the flour is all incorporated, pour in ½ litre boiling water or chicken stock and bring back to the boil.
+When the juices are bubbling and the flour is all incorporated, pour in ½ litre chicken stock and bring back to the boil.
 Add any juices from the resting chicken and then bubble for about 5 minutes and pour into a jug.
 (You can strain it through a sieve if you want a perfect liquid with no bits in it.)
 Easy!